 - Require the completion of fewer problems.

-- Allow the student to record his or her answer in the test book instead of on a separate answer sheet.
+- Allow the student to record their answer in the test book instead of on a separate answer sheet.

 - Scribe response for the student.